Week by week

 In the second trimester, your energy levels tend to peak and this could be a great time to start preparing for baby essentials you’ll soon need.
 But with so many options, finding the best products can be daunting.

 Our pushchair chooser tool will help you find the best type for you, while you can put your mind at ease by choosing a Best Buy baby car seat, knowing it has passed tough Which? safety tests and should be easy to fit too.
 Also, visit our cot bed reviews if you’re thinking about buying one before your baby is born.

 As well as the big product purchases, it’s worth thinking about the day-to-day costs of having a baby.
 Your little one will get through nappies at shocking speed so have a think about whether or not you will want to use reusable or disposable nappies.

 Maternity leave can be a tricky time financially for many families, so it’s a good idea to plan ahead.

 When you’re between 18 and 20 weeks pregnant you’ll have your second NHS scan, a foetal anomaly scan.

 Your baby will definitely seem a lot more, well, baby-like, to you now and might even yawn, suck their thumb or stretch out a leg or arm while you’re having the scan done.
 If you want to, you may be able to find out if your baby is a boy or a girl at this scan, but bear in mind that it’s not always 100% accurate.

 The sonographer will do a detailed check of your baby’s health and also have a look at the position of your placenta.
-If the placenta is too low down, it could mean that you have to have a c-section.
+If the placenta is too low down, it could mean that you have to have an elective c-section.
 But as a first step, you’ll be asked to come to a scan later on in your pregnancy to see if it has moved further up.